 If you have been with me for some time you know I’ve written many articles offering tips on how to deal with the ‘back to work blues’ – after a holiday; at the end of summer; or the beginning of the new year.
-This post draws from many of those articles (which you can find on this blog).
-Instead of reposting each, I thought I’d do a new version.
+This post draws is from the archives — thought I’d repost again….enjoy!

 As I write this post I’m staring the last days of summer right in the face.
 Trying to hold on tightly to what remains of this far-too-short season and not really wanting to let go.
 Still, I do feel glimmers of anticipation for the season ahead.
 I guess you can say I’m looking ahead with both excitement and trepidation.
 September is afterall the ‘busy, busy’ season for most.